CautiousDollop/CautiousDollop/README.md

 - 🌱 I’m currently learning ...
 Whatever I can, but mostly game and web dev stuff.
 - 💞️ I’m looking to collaborate on ...
 Oh, no, you don't want me to help unless you have time to fix what I break.
 - 📫 How to reach me ... instagram or itch.io -- fractureduniverse (instagram) and cautiousdollop (itch.io)
-- ⚡ Fun fact: ...
-Chain saws were invented for surgery...
-Wait, that's not very fun.

 <!---
 CautiousDollop/CautiousDollop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.